If Finnish-sourced pension benefits are being paid to you, the country of taxation will normally be Finland even if you move elsewhere.

 Finnish health care contribution may continue

-For the three calendar years following the year of your move you will need to continue paying the Finnish health insurance contribution, amounting to approximately 1.7 % of your gross pension amount.
+For the three calendar years following the year of your move you will need to continue paying the Finnish health insurance contribution, amounting to under 2 % of your gross pension amount.
 If, however, you obtain a certificate from Kela confirming that you are no longer covered by the Finnish social security system, your obligation to pay this contribution will be waived.
 The reimbursement system of health costs and medical costs is governed by the relevant EU legislation on social security.

 Once three full calendar years have passed, the obligation will cease if you are living outside the European Economic Area, including Switzerland.
 However, in a situation where Finland would have to pay reimbursement to your new country of residence, within EEA/Switzerland, for medical costs that have built up, you may be required to continue paying the Finnish health insurance contribution.